kslanov/GCD/README.md

-## This is the README file for course project of the Getting and Cleaning Data course on Coursera.
+# This is the README file for course project of the Getting and Cleaning Data course on Coursera.

-The prject includes the R script (run_analysis.R), for the following data manipulation: \newline
+The project includes the R script (run_analysis.R), for the following data manipulation:

------------------------------------FILE PREPARATION------------------------------------ \newline
+>FILE PREPARATION

-Establishing working directory for the initial data set (unzipped files) \newline
+* Establishing working directory for the initial data set (unzipped files)

--------------------------------------READING DATA-------------------------------------- \newline
+> READING DATA

-Reading both the train and test datasets as data tables, reading features and activity labels \newline
+* Reading both the train and test datasets as data tables, reading features and activity labels

------------------------------------TRANSFORMING DATA----------------------------------- \newline
+> TRANSFORMING DATA

-Extracting columns named 'mean'(-mean) and 'standard'(-std) and modifying column names to descriptive. (-mean to Mean, -std to Std, and remove symbols like -, (, )) \newline
+* Extracting columns named 'mean'(-mean) and 'standard'(-std) and modifying column names to descriptive. (-mean to Mean, -std to Std, and remove non-char symbols like -, (, ))

-Merging train and test data set into x(measurements), y(activity) and subject. \newline
+*  Merging train and test data set into x(measurements), y(activity) and subject.

-Extracting data by selected columns(from step 1), and merging x, y(activity) and subject data.
-Also, replace y(activity) column to it's name by refering activity label (loaded step 3). \newline
+* Extracting data by selected columns(from step 1), and merging x, y(activity) and subject data.
+Also, replace y(activity) column to it's name by referring activity label (loaded step 3). \newline

-Generating a 'Tidy Dataset' that consists of the average (mean) of each variable for each subject and each activity.
+* Generating a 'Tidy Dataset' that consists of the average (mean) of each variable for each subject and each activity.
 Writing the tidy dataset to tidy_dataset.txt file